-4. Modifications of existing programs: Any change to a degree program will need to be reviewed by university level committees UNLESS those changes are a result of minor modifications for undergraduate programs or a result of the deletion of classes from the three year warning list.
-To launch changes to a program, use either the Undergraduate or Graduate Program Modification form in Curriculog.
+4. Modifications of existing programs: Any change to a degree program will need to be reviewed by university level committees UNLESS those changes are a result of minor modifications to courses or a result of the deletion of classes from the three year warning list.
+To launch changes to a program, use either the Undergraduate or Graduate Program Modification form in Modern Campus Curriculum.